 Returns and payments

-You must send your return so that it reaches HMRC by the 13th day following the end of the accounting period.
-You should fill in and send your return even if you haven’t carried out business during that accounting period.
+Make sure you send your return so it reaches HMRC by the 13th day following the end of the accounting period.
+You should complete and send your return even if you’ve not carried out business during that accounting period.

 Changes to your details